Call us: 0800 843 752Free shipping for orders $150 or over

 Tolerances: Hardy

-Garden styles: Alpine, Architectural, Backyard, City & Courtyard, Formal, Frontyard, Japanese, Modern
+Garden styles: Alpine, Backyard, City & Courtyard, Frontyard, Japanese, Modern

 Cornus 'Eddie's White Wonder' is a deciduous dogwood tree renowned for its impressive spring blossoms and vibrant autumn foliage.
 This hybrid...

-Cornus alba Sibirica, commonly known as The Siberian Dogwood, is a deciduous shrub renowned for its red stems which are most prominent during winter...
+Cornus alba ‘Sibirica’, commonly known as Siberian Dogwood, is a striking deciduous shrub ideal for New Zealand gardens.
+It is prized for its vivid...

 philadelphus-snowdrift--1